Exorust/Exorust.github.io/_posts/2019-10-30-Business-Model-Innovation.md

 Surprisingly, a good product with great distribution will always beat a great product with good distribution.
 A successful distribution usually works through:

-a. **Leveraging Existing Networks**: Instead of investing in ad campaigns use existing networks, for example PayPal used eBay by adding a "Pay with PayPal" button to listings.
+A. **Leveraging Existing Networks** : Instead of investing in ad campaigns use existing networks, for example PayPal used eBay by adding a "Pay with PayPal" button to listings.

-b. **Virality**: This can be *organic*--occuring during the course of using the product--or *incentivized* by giving a reward.
+B. **Virality : This can be *organic*--occuring during the course of using the product--or *incentivized* by giving a reward.
 Drop box used both, users sharing files with non-users(organic), basic account holders get extra 500MB if they refer(incentivized).

 ### 3. High Gross Margin